Taylor Swift's publicist takes aim at Kim Kardashian in feud

 LOS ANGELES — The Kanye West and Taylor Swift public beef has reignited again with the ongoing feud now involving his wife and Swift's publicist.

-Swift's publicist, Tree Paine, fired back Monday night at Kim Kardashian West who had defended herself after someone released a full, but clipped video of Kanye West and Swift discussing his song "Famous."
-Kardashian West posted several tweets Monday to address Swift who said in a statement earlier in the day on Instagram that she was illegally recorded in the "manipulated" video.
+Swift’s publicist, Tree Paine, fired back Monday night at Kim Kardashian West, who had defended herself after someone released a video, clipped into segments, of the full 25-minute conversation of Kanye West and Swift discussing his song “Famous.”
+Kardashian West posted several tweets Monday to address Swift who said in a statement earlier in the day on Instagram that she was illegally recorded in the “manipulated” video.

-West was condemned for his lyric "I made that bitch famous" in his song "Famous," which was released in 2016.
+West was condemned for a lyric in which he called Swift a bitch in his 2016 song “Famous.”
 The rapper said Swift gave her blessing to use the lyric during a phone call, but the singer denied ever hearing the lyric.

 The new footage of the phone call between West and Swift was posted online from an unknown source Friday night.

-The video shows all 25 minutes of the conversation but chopped up.
+The new clips seem to corroborate Swift's claims that West didn't tell her the full lyrics of the song.
+But they also show West repeatedly asking Taylor for her approval of a lyric in which he raps: “I feel like me and Taylor might still have sex, Why?
+I made that bitch famous.”
+Swift does tell West she thinks it’s funny, just as the rapper said when the song first was released.

 Previously, Kardashian West seemed to vindicate her husband — months later — by releasing snippets of the call where Swift appeared to approve the lyrics.
 She said in a tweet Monday that Swift lied through her publicist that “Kanye never called to ask for permission.”